cziun/DM-Assembler/README.md

 1. Property-aware Filtering

    This strategy employs a property-aware filter based on the [Uni-Mol](https://github.com/deepmodeling/Uni-Mol), which assesses generated molecules in terms of their alignment with target properties.
-The checkpoints for the models trained on our four datasets can be download [here](https://drive.google.com/drive/folders/1NCvBiymP4eDsNmMcbymNj7oLTjBbD3vt?usp=drive_link).

 2. Zero-shot Graph Prompting